-Depending on the file's character encoding, each character might be represented by one byte or by multiple bytes.
-In source files encoded in UTF-16, characters outside the Basic Multilingual Plane (BMP) are represented as a sequence of two 16-bit code points; this sequence is called a “surrogate pair” [UNICODE10].
-Tools that report results in UTF-16-encoded files SHALL consider characters outside the BMP as occupying two columns.
+Depending on the file's character encoding, each character might be represented by one or more bytes.
+In particular, in files encoded in UTF-16, a “surrogate pair” [UNICODE10] SHALL be considered as a single character.

-NOTE 2: The reason for this requirement is that is common for existing tools to ignore surrogate pairs when calculating column numbers.
+To specify a text region, at least startLine (§3.22.4) or charOffset (§3.22.8) SHALL be present.
+Other text properties MAY be present.

-Programs such as viewers that process SARIF log files together with the analysis target files to which those log files refer SHOULD attempt to determine the character encoding of the target files.
-In the absence of internal information such as a Byte Order Mark, viewers MAY use external information (for example, command line arguments, project settings, or other configuration information) to determine the character encoding.
-If external information is also lacking, viewers SHOULD assume that each character occupies one byte.
+The start of a text region SHALL be represented either by a combination of startLine and startColumn (§3.22.5), or by charOffset, or both (in which case the character position specified by startLine and startColumn SHALL equal the character position specified by charOffset).

-The start of a text region SHALL be represented by a combination of the startLine (§3.22.4) and startColumn (§3.22.5) properties. startLine SHALL be present.
 If startColumn is absent, the region SHALL be considered to start at column 1.
 For the remainder of this section, whenever startColumn is mentioned, it includes the case where startColumn is absent and so is taken to be 1.

-The end of a text region SHALL be represented either by a combination of the endLine (§3.22.6) and endColumn (§3.22.7) properties, or by the length property (§3.22.9).
+The end of a text region SHALL be represented either by a combination of the endLine (§3.22.6) and endColumn (§3.22.7) properties, or by the charLength property (§3.22.9).

 If endLine is absent and endColumn is present, endLine SHALL be taken to be the same as startLine.